Ferdinand Tiemann

 Johann Karl Wilhelm Ferdinand Tiemann (June 10, 1848 - November 14, 1899) was a German chemist and together with Karl Reimer discoverer of the Reimer-Tiemann reaction.

 Biography

 Beginning in 1866, Tiemann studied pharmacy at the TU Braunschweig where he graduated in 1869.
 His professor in Brunswick wrote a letter of recommendation to August Wilhelm von Hofmann at the University of Berlin where Tiemann started as assistant of von Hofmann in 1869.
 In 1874 Wilhelm Haarmann and Tiemann started a company, after they discovered the synthesis of vanillin from coniferyl alcohol.
 The vanillin plant Holzminden was not very successful before Karl Reimer discovered the Reimer-Tiemann reaction which opened an alternative synthesis route to vanillin.
 In 1882 Tiemann became a professor at the University of Berlin.
+During this time, he also served as editor of the influential scientific journal Berichte der Deutschen Chemischen Gesellschaft.

 He was involved in the first synthesis of Jonon a compound of the sweet violet (Viola odorata), which became a huge success for Harmann & Reimer company.

 August Wilhelm von Hofmann married Berta the younger sister of Ferdinand Tiemann.